socotecio/django-socio-grpc/docs/features/exceptions.rst

 In each case, DSG will abort the gRPC context with an appropriate status code and details.
 The gRPC message returned by the gRPC abort method will have the code and details key populate with the correct data adapted to the exception.

-You can find the different gRPC abort status code `here <https://grpc.github.io/grpc/core/md_doc_statuscodes.html>`_.
+You can find the different gRPC abort status codes `here <https://grpc.github.io/grpc/core/md_doc_statuscodes.html>`_.

 .. note::
-    As DSG handle Subclasses of DRF ``APIException`` that mean you can raise exception imported from DRF as you used to using DRF.
+    As DSG handles Subclasses of DRF ``APIException`` means, you can raise exceptions imported from DRF as you are used to using DRF.

 Example